Karanpathania2205/Performance-Analysis/README.md

 # Performance-Analysis
-Analysing the marks of the students in 5 subjects and creating statistical plots
+Analysing the marks of the students in 5 subjects and creating statistical plots using NUMPY PANDAS AND MATPLOTLIB.

 •	The program must be run from command line only: